Sexual violence in South Africa: News and events

 However, there are many news stories and events dealing with sexual violence in South Africa that have garnered a lot of international attention.

 In April 1999, a female American UNICEF official visiting South Africa on business was gang raped during a robbery of the home where she was staying.

-The former president of South Africa, Jacob Zuma, was accused of raping the HIV-positive 31-year-old daughter of a family friend in November 2005 before he was president.
+The former president of South Africa, Jacob Zuma, was accused of raping the HIV-positive 31-year-old daughter of a family friend in November 2005, before he was president.
 He was acquitted by the court in 2006, yet he did admit to consensual unprotected sex with the woman.
 This event was widely covered by the press.

 One particularly well-known publication of rape in South Africa was Charlene Leonora Smith's report of her own rape.
 As a journalist of the Mail and Guardian and having contributed to articles for the Washington Post and BBC, Smith claimed that "rape is endemic" in the culture of South Africa.

-Another scandal of sexual violence in South Africa involved the media tycoon Oprah Winfrey's, school, Oprah Winfrey Leadership Academy for Girls, in Johannesburg, South Africa.
+Another scandal of sexual violence in South Africa involved the media tycoon Oprah Winfrey's school, Oprah Winfrey Leadership Academy for Girls, in Johannesburg, South Africa.
 The dormitory matron, Tiny Virginia Makopo, was charged with 13 separate counts of abuse against students at the school.

 A particularly controversial issue was an episode of Big Brother Africa in South Africa where Richard Bezuidenhout, a 24-year-old film student, allegedly sexually assaulted his housemate, Ofunneka Molokwu, a 29-year-old medical assistant.
 While many watchers disagree on what was actually shown, some saw Bezuidenhout manually penetrating Molokwu while she was unconscious or intoxicated while another housemate pleaded with him to stop.
-After the contested un-consensual act ceased, the producers intervened, sending paramedics into the house and cutting the live feed.
+After the contested non-consensual act ceased, the producers intervened, sending paramedics into the house and cutting the live feed.
 News publications and blogs have widely discussed this controversy.